Dawn-Of-Justice/gitreadlater/Monetization.md

 - The system notifies free users when they approach their limit (80% and above)
 - When a free user reaches their limit, they cannot save additional repositories

-### Stripe Integration
+### Paddle Integration

-Stripe handles all payment processing, subscription management, and invoicing:
+Paddle handles all payment processing, subscription management, and invoicing:

 1. **Checkout Process:**
    - User clicks "Upgrade to Premium" button
-   - System creates a Stripe checkout session
+   - System creates a Paddle checkout session
-   - User is redirected to Stripe's hosted checkout page
+   - User is redirected to Paddle's hosted checkout page
-   - After successful payment, Stripe webhook notifies our system
+   - After successful payment, Paddle webhook notifies our system
    - User's tier is updated in the database

 2. **Subscription Management:**
-   - Users can access Stripe's Customer Portal to:
+   - Users can access Paddle's Customer Portal to:
      - Update payment methods
      - View invoices
      - Cancel subscription